 - Be intentional about which groups and organizations you contact regarding your positions.

-- Tailor your outreach to particular communities and explain why they are well suited for the role.
+- Tailor your outreach to specific communities and explain why you are interested in them.

 - Avoid tokenizing diverse communities or only contacting candidates because of their identities.